-Is it due to mismanagement of the business, causing a permanent decline in value?
+Or is it due to mismanagement of the business, causing a permanent decline in value?

 The list given above is certainly not a recommendation to buy or sell any of the companies mentioned.

-What investors can do with the list is to dig deeper into the stocks, and determine which are worth investing in for the long-term.
+What investors can do with the list is to dig deeper into the stocks, and determine which are worth investing in for the long term.

 Do You Want Free Seedly Exclusive Stock Deep Dive Reports?